oroinc/documentation/user_guide_business_intelligence/dashboard_widgets/index.rst

 Manage the widgets via the |IcSettings| **Tools** menu.
 Hover over the |IcSettings| **Tools** and use one of the following actions:

 .. image:: /user_guide/img/widgets/dashboards_8_new.png
-   :alt: Manage the widgets bu clicking the tools menu
+   :alt: Manage the widgets by clicking the tools menu

 - Click |IcEdit| to edit the dashboard.